linsalrob/ProphagePredictionComparisons/INSTALLATION.md

 # Installation

+Install conda, and then install snakemake (via conda is easiest).
+Installation of all other software is handled by the snakemake pipelines.
+When running the pipelines, make sure you are using the flag `--use-conda`.

+# Manual installation steps (none of the below steps should be necessary)

 These instructions should enable you to set up your system to run the different comparisons.

 For all the installations, we use [conda](https://docs.conda.io/en/latest/) to create virtual